gsoft-inc/dynamite/README.md

 }
 ```

-User the `IResourceLocator` like so:
+Use the `IResourceLocator` like so:

 ```
 using (var scope = ProjectContainer.BeginLifetimeScope())
 {
     var resourceLocator = scope.Resolve<IResourceLocator>();

-    // Fetch by key from all RESX files configured (using CurrentUILanguage) var myLocalizedString = resourceLocator.Find("CT_MyDocumentTitle");
+    // Fetch by key from all RESX files configured through
+    // your IResourceLocatorConfig registrations (using CurrentUILanguage)
+    var myLocalizedString = resourceLocator.Find("CT_MyDocumentTitle");

     // Specify a resource file name (helpful in case of resource key